 - These raspberry overnight oats are gluten free and vegan.

 - This oatmeal with raspberries is rich in protein thanks to the chia seeds and nut butter.

 What are overnight oats?
 If you don’t know what overnight oats are, they are a no-cook method of making oatmeal.
 It is typically served chilled right from the fridge and desired toppings can be added at that point.
 This raspberry oatmeal follows suit, as it is prepared the night before and then a raspberry filling is added along with coconut yogurt.
 These Raspberry Overnight Oats are perfect for when you are short on time in the mornings and when you need a somewhat high-protein vegan breakfast.

 How to Make Dairy Free Overnight Oats

-These raspberry overnight oats only takes 15 minutes to prepare so it is quite simple to make.
+These raspberry overnight oats only take 15 minutes to prepare so it is quite simple to make.
 Start with the oat mixture.
 Add everything to a bowl and mix well.
 I chose cashew butter for my nut butter but any nut butter will work it just might alter the flavours a little.
 The Nuts To You butters are my FAV and can be found in most grocery stores.

 - Once the oat mixture is good to go, place it in a sealed container in the fridge.
 Let it sit there for at least 6 hours (or overnight).

 - The raspberry filling can be made at this point or in the morning if you do have time.
 If using fresh berries, add them to a food processor along with the maple syrup and chia seeds and blend until you’ve reached the desired consistency.
 If using frozen raspberries, heat them up in a small saucepan with the maple syrup until they become soft.
 Then blend them like above with chia seeds until a smooth texture forms.

-- You can add the raspberry filling into the overnight oats right away, but I like to spoon it into the raspberry overnight oats in the morning as I layer the oats with coconut yogurt and the raspberry filling.
+- You can add the raspberry filling to the overnight oats right away, but I like to spoon it into the raspberry overnight oats in the morning as I layer the oats with coconut yogurt and the raspberry filling.